Detail of Encephalartos Aemulans Home plant care

 Encephalartos aemulans is a species of cycad endemic to the Eastern Cape in South Africa, where it occurs in the forests on coastal and inland hills of northeast Transkei.
 It was thought for many years to be extinct in the wild, but small populations were rediscovered in 2000 and 2001.
 The Encephalartos aemulans is a species of evergreen coniferous shrub or tree in the Chamaephyte family.
 It is in the genus Encephalartos.

-Encephalartos aemulans is an endangered species of cycad from southern Africa that was once thought to be extinct, but rediscovered in 1970.
+Encephalartos aemulans is an endangered species of cycad from southern Africa that was once thought to be extinct but was rediscovered in 1970.
 Endemic to South Africa, it is one of the most widely distributed species in the genus Encephalartos and was described by L. Bolus already in 1930

 Encephalartos aemulans can be found in Africa, Madagascar, and South Africa.
 Because they are difficult to keep alive, they are not often seen in cultivation.
 To accommodate their specific habitat, the soil must be kept damp and air circulation must be high.
 They do best in filtered sunlight as opposed to full sunlight.
 Encephalartos aemulans is a great choice for anyone who is interested in obtaining a smaller cycad but has trouble growing larger species of cycads successfully.